-With our design, security engineers can easily customize these algorithms and deploy them in SecControl Node.
-Once a security threat is identified, the Threat Analyzer will choose a predefined defense response as a reaction to the security threat.
-In different protection scenarios, defense responses may refer different reactions.
+When dealing with a real defense environment, these principles can be used together for detecting more advanced attacks.
+Except for the above principles, security engineers can design their own detection algorithms to detect a certain security threat.
+Many research has been done on correlation-based security analysis algorithms [11, 13, 38].
+Security engineers can easily customize these algorithms and deploy them in SecControl Node for specified security threats.
+Once a security threat is identified, the Threat Analyzer will choose a predefined defense response as a reaction against the security threat.
+In different protection scenarios, defense responses mean different actions.
 For example, on a firewall, a defense response could be blocking the threaten traffic; while on a host system, a defense response could be isolating a suspicious executable file.
-In SecControl, we focus on network level responses, which means we adjust network behaviors through SDN technologies as defense responses.
+In SecControl, we focus on network level response, which means we adjust network behaviors through SDN technologies as defense response on potential attacks.
+Similarly, Threat Analyzer allows the defense responses be defined in a flexible way.
+Just like security analysis and detection algorithms, the defense responses should be configurable to fit different defense scenarios as well, and security engineers can dynamically map security threats to different defense responses.